dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ![exercise_section](https://user-images.githubusercontent.com/107180641/187199359-e4d90924-22cc-4594-a0e5-b10eb345aa40.png)

 - __Intense Exercise__
-Shows users that exercising on a regularly is easy with a video showing a routine you can do at home with no equipment needed.
+Shows users that exercising regularly is easy with a video showing a routine you can do at home with no equipment needed.

 ![intense_exercise_section](https://user-images.githubusercontent.com/107180641/187199538-74d18acb-2761-4b8a-bc9c-4d62fa109059.png)

 - __Less Intense Exercise__
-Shows users a video of a more gentle yoga routine that they can do at home if they want something a bit easier to start off with.
+Shows users a video of a more gentle yoga routine that they can do at home if they want something a bit easier to start with.

 - __Bloating Section__
 Shows users that bloating is common and not a reason to feel de-motivated to exercise.
 Gives tips to help with bloating.

 ## Testing

-All of the features in this project work as intended.
+- All of the features in this project work as intended.
 Clicking the logo takes you back to the home page.
 Clicking on each option on the menu takes you to the intended pages.
 Clicking the social media icons on the footer also takes you to the home pages of these different social media websites.

-The videos on the mind and body page work and users have control over playing the video.
+- The videos on the mind and body page work and users have control over playing the video.
+If the video doesn't load, they will be able to click the URL to watch the video.

-The hero images with the zoom-in effect on the home and mind page work as intended.
+- The hero images with the zoom-in effect on the home and mind page work as intended, and there is no animation of the hero image for screens smaller than 480px to help with formatting and to not overcrowd the screen.

-All of the features discussed above also work on different screen sizes: desktops (1024px), tablets (768px), and smart phones (480px and lower).
-The images and text also change size to support the screen size.
+- All of the features discussed above also work on different screen sizes: desktops (1024px), tablets (768px), and smartphones (480px and lower).
+The images and text also change size to support the screens viewport.

 ### Validator Testing
 - HTML